 - Rock the Score: Verifies your rent payments with your landlord each month and updates your credit score with your payment information.
 You’ll pay $48 to enroll in the service and $6.95 each month for ongoing reporting as of March 2022.
 If you need a 24-month rental history, you can purchase a one-time report for $65.
 Rock the Score reports to TransUnion and Equifax.

 If you enroll in a rent reporting service, make sure you understand whether you’ll continue to pay your rent directly to your landlord or whether you’ll make payments to the service provider.

-Pay your rent on time each month even when it's not reported to the credit bureaus.
-Late payments can lead to an eviction would could ultimately land on your credit report through a collection or judgment.
+Pay your rent on time each month even when it’s not reported to the credit bureaus.
+Late payments can lead to an eviction that could ultimately land on your credit report through a collection or judgment.
 At that point, the late rent payments hurt your credit score rather than help it.

 Frequently Asked Questions (FAQs)

 Does not paying your rent affect your credit?